 When I was 16 years old and an exchange student in Germany, my friends and I used to use the phrase “sleep when you’re dead” all the time.
 We were young and allowed to drink beer and away from adult supervision for the first time.
 Who needs sleep when there are nightclubs that will let you through the door?!
 But for the next 14 years of my life, the phrase “sleep when you’re dead” stuck in my head.
 It acted as a driving force in my life, motivating me to push through long days and longer nights in pursuit of my “best life”.
 I don’t think I’m the only person who often feels like if I’m not either working or chasing my dreams, I’m wasting time.
 But now that I’m 30, I feel like I need to take more care of myself.
 I need to focus my energies.
-So I’m on a journey, where I’m learning that sleep is the most important form of self care.
+So I’m on a journey, where I’m learning that sleep is the most important form of self care and a new duvet certainly helps you to achieve it.
+You want to go one extra and perhaps completely overhaul the way you sleep in order to try and get some extra Z’s?
+This silk sleepwear is both luxurious and comforting while you’re taking your much needed rest!

 Learning that sleep is the most important form of self care